allometric/allometric/README.md

 - ht: height total
 - vsg: gross volume of the main stem
 - vsm: merchantable volume of the main stem
+- dbbr: dry biomass of branches
+- dbfo: dry biomass of foliage
+- bast: basal area of stand